-Toluca Lake Attractions
+Toluca Lake Landmarks

 The Garry Marshall Theatre – Formerly the Falcon Theatre, this 130-seat performance space was built by director/writer/producer Garry Marshall and his daughter Kathleen.
 It’s productions feature performances by top actors and theater companies.